✅ SAFE — Chicken Liver

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about chicken liver, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With chicken liver, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 Take the katori figures as a baseline and refine them to your individual dog."

 Sources & References